Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 These are almonds coated in sugar and roasted and stirred continuously over a fire.

-They come in different flavors with the chili roasted almonds being my ultimate favorites.
+They come in different flavors, with the chili roasted almonds being my ultimate favorites.

-Those almond stands also sell other regional sweet treats such as the Magenbrot (which is a honey cake Lebkuchen)
+Those almond stands also sell other regional sweet treats, such as the Magenbrot (which is a honey cake Lebkuchen)

-🥘 Leberknödelsuppe (liver dumpling soup)
+Leberknödelsuppe (liver dumpling soup)

-Leberknödelsuppe is sometimes considered poor mans food.
+Leberknödelsuppe is sometimes considered a poor men's food because its inexpesnive and wholesome.

-Yet, locals love it and it's still a hit at smaller Bavarian village autumn feasts.
+Yet, locals love it, and it's still a hit at smaller Bavarian village autumn feasts.

-🧅 Gulaschsuppe (Goulash soup)
+Gulaschsuppe (Goulash soup)

 Lebkuchen hearts are giant decorated heart-shaped Lebkuchen cookies.